tahiri-lab/iPhyloGeo_plus_plus/exe-generation/installer_notes.md

 5. Used Window + R to run `MsiExec`: I have Windows ® Installer version 5.0.26100.5074, which is not the most recent version
 6. Downloaded Windows 11, version 25H2
 7. Installed Windows 11, version 25H2
+8. Went back to scripts\dist, deleted the subfolders and ran `dotnet build`: same error message as before the update
+9. Checked Windows Installer version: still 5.0.26100.5074
+10. Checked Windows Update settings.
+The only optional updates it offers to install are drivers for my hardware
+11. It doesn’t appear that there is a more recent version of Windows Installer I can install [https://learn.microsoft.com/en-ca/windows/win32/msi/windows-installer-redistributables]
+12. Researched the error 'This installation package cannot be installed by the Windows Installer service.
+You must install a Windows service pack that contains a newer version of the Windows Installer service'
+13. Ran in command line as administrator: `msiexec.exe /unregister` then `msiexec.exe /regserver`
+14. Determined that the error message being incorrect was likely linked to me disabling errors in WiX.
+Commented out the lines added at step 2.
+I am now back to getting Error Wix0350 and, now that I’m reading it, the error message still makes no sense.
+15. Restarted my machine
+16. Downloaded the Ghostscript installer again
+17. Commented out the EXE install from the Package.wxs file to make sure the issue is in fact with Ghostscript: same error, so it’s my installer (created with cx_Freeze) it doesn’t like
+18. Reread the Package.wxs file and noted that I came up with the "ExePackage Id" values without following any rules as I was lacking information.
+Maybe there is a specific way to come up with IDs and my failure to follow it resulted in the issue?
+19. Found a definition [here](https://docs.firegiant.com/wix3/xsd/wix/exepackage/): "Identifier for this package, for ordering and cross-referencing.
+The default is the Name attribute modified to be suitable as an identifier (i.e. invalid characters are replaced with underscores)."
+The id is a string.
+The documentation does not specify which characters are considered valid.
+The values I came up with only contained letters and underscores.
+20. In Package.wxs, put the EXE install back in and commented out the MSI install instead: the error still occured
+21. Drafted a Stackoverflow question in case Inno Setup fails to solve this

+I decided to try Inno Setup instead.

+1. Started from the code snippet from [this Stack Overflow answer](https://stackoverflow.com/a/15746747/8814975) as a .iss
+2. In the .iss, edited the files section to contain the actual names of the EXE and MSI
+3. In the .iss, changed the first line in the `[Run]` section to `Filename: "{tmp}\gs10060w64.exe"; Description: "Install Ghostscript (Artifex Software)"; Flags: skipifsilent`
+4. In the .iss, edited the last line to contain the name of the MSI
+5. Ran the build
+6. Launched Windows Sandbox and copied mysetup.exe to it
+7. In Windows Sandbox, ran mysetup.exe

 Add ArpEntry for Ghostscript